-As a quilter, I have always tried to make each project “my own”, even if I’m using another person’s pattern.
-I first started doing this in a small way in 1991 when I became a Longarm quilter.
-At that time, the tagline for my Longarm quilting service was: every quilt is made from the heart.
-I would stitch a couple of small hearts into each quilt, making the work I had done on it a little more personal.
-Often, after quilting subsequent quilts, my clients would ask “Where are the hearts?”
+As a quilter, I alway try to make each project my own, even if I’m using another person’s pattern.
+I first started doing this in 1991 when I became a longarm quilter.
+At the time, the tagline for my longarm quilting service was: Every quilt is made from the heart.
+I would stitch a couple of small hearts into each quilt, making the work I had done a little more personal.
+Often, my clients would ask, “Where are the hearts?”
 They seemed to enjoy that final embellishing touch as much as I did!

 Project #1: Prairie Points

-According to my research, Prairie Points (PP’s) were a popular decorative element as far back as the 1800’s, reaching their highest popularity around the 1930’s.
-These little embellishments actually got the name “Prairie Point” in the 1960’s.
+According to my research, Prairie Points (PPs) were a popular decorative element as far back as the 1800s, reaching their highest popularity around the 1930s.
+These little embellishments actually got the name “Prairie Point” in the 1960s.
 That’s when I first learned to make them too, back in my junior high school sewing class.
 I didn’t think to use them on my quilts until Susan K. Cleveland, a talented teacher and quilting friend of mine, started adding them to her award-winning quilts.
-Susan has also developed a very useful tool, the Prairie Pointer Tool, which will help you make PP’s in a snap.
-You kind find it here.
+Susan has also developed a very useful tool, the Prairie Pointer tool, which will help you make PPs in a snap.
+You kind find one here.

 Let’s get to making some!